SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 ### The Practical Aspect <a name="news"></a>

-Finally, we set up the model and estimate the parameter accordingly.
+Finally, we have set up the model and estimate the parameter accordingly.
 We should get a fair robust system capturing the economic indicator data flow.
-What kinds of insights are available through the journey.
+How

-**Economic Indicator Tracking**
+**Economic Indicator**

 **Economic Indeces**